1. What is Ebola virus disease?

 Hand hygiene is essential and should be performed:

-- before donning gloves and wearing PPE on entry to the isolation room/area;
+• before putting on gloves and wearing PPE on entry to the isolation room/area;

-- after touching (even potentially) contaminated surfaces, items, or equipment in the patient’s surroundings; and
+• after touching (even potentially) contaminated surfaces, items, or equipment in the patient’s

 It is important to note that neglecting to perform hand hygiene after removing PPE will reduce or negate any benefits of the PPE.